PhilipSchmid/k8s-home-lab/README.md

   - rke2-kube-proxy
 ```

-**Note:** I disabled `rke2-kube-proxy` since I plan to install Cilium as CNI in ["kube-proxy-less mode"](https://docs.cilium.io/en/v1.9/gettingstarted/kubeproxy-free/) (`kubeProxyReplacement: "strict"`).
-Do not disable kube-proxy if you use another CNI - it will not work afterwards!
+**Note:** I disabled `rke2-canal` and `rke2-kube-proxy` since I plan to install Cilium as CNI in ["kube-proxy less mode"](https://docs.cilium.io/en/v1.9/gettingstarted/kubeproxy-free/) (`kubeProxyReplacement: "strict"`).
+Do not disable `rke2-kube-proxy` if you use another CNI - it will not work afterwards!
+I also disabled `rke2-ingress-nginx` since I wanted to install and configure the Nginx Ingress Controller according to my taste(Daemonset in host network namespace).

 ### Firewall
 Ensure to open the required ports: